Home Compare BR vs NYT

 Broadridge Financial Solutions vs The New York Times Company: Which Stock Looks Stronger in 2026?

-Broadridge Financial Solutions holds the cleaner structural position, with the lead spread across valuation and stability.
+Broadridge Financial Solutions holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+The New York Times Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, The New York Times Company carries the stronger setup — intact trend against Broadridge Financial Solutions's broken trend.
 That leaves a split case: the structural lead stays with Broadridge Financial Solutions, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-This is not just a one-metric split: both valuation and stability materially support the lead.
-The overall score gap is 10 points in favour of Broadridge Financial Solutions, Inc..
+The lead is spread across stability and profitability, rather than sitting in one isolated gap.
+The overall score gap is 14 points in favour of Broadridge Financial Solutions, Inc..

 Trajectory Similarity